- We explain what the HANA database is at the most basic level.

 And in fact, this is not even the worst part.
 This is because questions often involve multiple tables.

-A query which pulls three fields, but which are distributed in 3 tables, must read every single one of those tables to completion.
+A query that pulls three fields, but which are distributed in 3 tables, must read every single one of those tables to completion.

 This is a function of how the data is accessed on a spinning disk.